Edgeberry/Edgeberry/README.md

 **Copyright© 2024 Sanne 'SpuQ' Santens**.
 The Edgeberry device software is licensed under the **[GNU GPLv3](LICENSE.txt)**.

 >[!IMPORTANT]
->When your own application uses the Edgeberry API to interact with the Edgeberry software, **the GNU GPLv3 does not affect your project**, and you are free to publish (or not publish) your project however you like.
+>When your own application uses the Edgeberry API to interact with the Edgeberry software, **the GNU GPLv3 does <ins>not</ins> affect your project**, and you are free to publish (or not publish) your project however you like.
 I know reading "GNU GPL" in a repository can be intimidating, but no worries there!

 ### Collaboration